Gabi (footballer, born 1983): Al Sadd

-Gabi moved abroad for the first time on 2 July 2018, with the 34-year-old signing a two-year contract at Qatar Stars League club Al Sadd SC.
+Gabi moved abroad for the first time on 2 July 2018, signing a two-year contract at Qatar Stars League club Al Sadd SC.
 He partnered veteran compatriot Xavi in midfield, and won the league in their first season together.

 On 15 June 2020, Gabi left the Jassim bin Hamad Stadium.
-On 29 November, he announced his retirement.
+On 29 November, he announced his retirement aged 37.

 International career

 Gabi was selected in José Ufarte's Spain squad at the 2003 FIFA U-20 World Cup in the United Arab Emirates, finishing as runners-up to Brazil.
 He scored the first goal of their opening game, a 2–1 loss to Argentina in Sharjah.

+Coaching career

+In July 2023, Gabi was named manager of Getafe's Juvenil B squad.
+On 13 November, he took over the B team in the Segunda Federación after the dismissal of Emilio Ferreras.

+Gabi returned to Zaragoza on 17 March 2025, being appointed first-team head coach in place of Miguel Ángel Ramírez.
+He managed to avoid second-tier relegation at 51 points, but was sacked on 12 October after a poor start to the new season saw them placed bottom of the table.

 Style of play

 Known for his tackling ability as well as his combativeness and hard work, Gabi could both break down opposition attack and dictate play with the ball with equal effectiveness.
 He was also known to be proficient when in possession, capable of delivering through balls and distributing the ball at both long and short lengths.